 Each Advisor perceives their relation to a student organization differently.
 Some Advisors play very active roles, attending meetings, working with student officers, and assisting in program planning and development.
 Others maintain a more distant relationship to the organization.
 It is hoped that each Advisor will maintain some regular contact with their organization.
 An Advisor accepts responsibility for keeping informed about activities of the organization and for advising officers of the organization on the appropriateness and general merits of policies and activities.
+However, Advisors are not responsible for the actions or policies of student organizations; students are solely responsible.
 Advisors should be both accessible and interested and should provide whatever counsel a group or its members might seek.